nicholaskarlson/WHiB/README.md

 ## About

-World History in Brief (WHiB) is an endeavor to reshape how history is written and understood.
-It's not just a passive read but an open-source approach to history, aiming to be inclusive and diverse.
+World History in Brief (WHiB) is a project to reshape how history is written.
+It's not just a passive read but an open-source approach to history.

 This project strives to break the traditional mold of history writing and invites readers and historians alike to participate actively.